qwaneu/qwaneu.github.io/_drafts/lean-agile-exchange-still-a-community-of-needs.md

   <source src="/attachments/blogposts/2020/dominant-memes.mp4" type="video/mp4">
 Your browser does not support the video tag.
 </video>
-_Dominant memes, principles dominate before the chasm, practices after.
+_Dominant memes: principles dominate before the chasm, practices after.
 Read [Chris' post for the details](https://theitriskmanager.com/2015/04/19/communities-of-need-community-of-solutions/.)_

 Community of needs sessions can be recognized by questions, or uncomfortable truths that don't necessarily sell anything.
 The keynotes at Lean Agile Exchange